outdreamer/build-a-cure-1/docs/interface_math.md

       - shape
       - information
       - variable sympathies (cooperation/antagonism/similarity between variables as a way to visualize difference between dimensions, on dimension network)

     - type
       - combination (combination of attributes)

     - priority
       - direction (intent direction)

     - rule:
       - pattern
       - function
         - filter order (functions as an order of filters)
       - logic

     - change:
       - variance
       - potential
       - attribute

     - conceptual:
       - problem
       - communication concepts:
         - question: info asymmetry
       - abstraction (balance, power)

     - causal

-# Definitions

-  - symmetry: "feature of the system that is preserved under some transformation" (as opposed to lost information/irreversible transform) - https://en.wikipedia.org/wiki/Symmetry_(physics)
-  - interface: attribute that highlights differences within a limit when objects are reduced to that attribute, using it as a standard for comparison, that filters out attributes that dont fit its definition
-    - gaps in known rules allowing filter to be applied to objects that can occupy the gaps, to identify variance nodes
-    - interfaces should produce a network when their variance is exhausted
-  - dimension: attribute that describes differences of an isolatable measurable metric in a system that is unique compared to other dimensions
-    (information described in that dimension is not repeated on other dimensions, although it may correlate with or influence information described in other dimensions)
-  - network: known rules of known nodes

-  - symmetry => interface
-    - a limit on change provides a standard for comparison
-    - example:
-      - given that a circle is symmetric in every axis that crosses its center, you can compare one side of the axis and expect the other side to reflect that, using one side as a standard for comparison
-      - the symmetry is produced by the filter of the set of axes crossing the center, because the center is the key identifying & generative attribute of the object type (radiating outward from center or rotating radius line, holding one point at center - generates the circle shape and can be used as an identifier)
-    - this includes object definitions like common shape definitions (transforms that maintain the object type can be considered symmetries to explore change within the object without removing its standards for comparison)
-    - therefore key identifying/generative attributes of an object can be used as symmetries
-      - example: core functions, priorities, types

-  - can also generate an interface by the combinations of variables that minimize & maximize change (filters to remove common information to leave differentiating information for comparison)

 # Questions